 Therefore, if one seeks a vintage survival instinct film filled with thrills, few chills, dash crudeness, and many beautiful women, served with tons of blood, for any bloodthirsty critters to roll around in for their pleasure and rage.
 By the way, stay to the end, Paul opens a wonderful door to a sequel.

-This review was originally posted in August 2014 on Rogue Cinema’s website and accumulated a view count of 1,231.
+This review was originally posted in August 2014 on Rogue Cinema’s website.

 TAGLINES: